CHonesetDoPa/Cute/README.md

 # Getting Started

-## 1.Stickup a cute sticker on you advice.It can link cute power birdge and help you install Cute.
+## 1.Stickup a cute sticker on you device.It can link cute power bridge and help you install Cute.

 ## 2.Choose your cute system.
 ## 3.Download the lastest Release.Here is the guide.